 - Green roof: A green roof is a lightweight, layered roofing system that allows virtually maintenance-free plants to top a waterproofed substructure.

 - White roof: A white roof can help keep your home cool.
 White roofs (or any lighter colored roof) are more reflective and don’t retain heat as well.
 As a result, your home will remain cool and you can cut down on air conditioning bills.

 In addition, as mentioned above, a standing seam metal roof and clay roof are also eco-friendly roofing material options.

-There are many factors that go into choosing the right roofing materials, including whether you’re doing roof replacement or new construction, the durability and longevity of the roof, its resiliency to natural disasters and local conditions, its energy efficiency, the cost, maintenance, and weight of the roof, and whether the materials used will complement the style of your house.
+There are many factors that go into choosing the right roofing materials, including whether you’re doing roof replacement or new construction, the durability and longevity of the roof, its resilience to natural disasters and local conditions, its energy efficiency, the cost, maintenance, and weight of the roof, and whether the materials used will complement the style of your house.